-Pacific Zen Center oversees seven zendos, mostly in the Bay Area of Northern California.
-Our community also supports ten Koan Small Groups, in Washington, Virginia, Oregon, Arizona, and online.
+Pacific Zen Institute oversees several Zen centers with regular meditation times, mostly in the Bay Area of Northern California.
+Our community also supports many local Koan Small Groups, in places as various as Washington, Arizona, Virginia, and Nairobi, Kenya.
 In New Mexico, the Awakened Life meditation community continues our teaching lineage.

 If you’re far afield from a regular practice center, don’t dismay.
 A substantial part of our community collects together primarily at our long retreats, and we maintain our practice together through an active online conversation: our members -only listserv.
 (Become a member to participate in the conversation.)